civil, focused discussion of the important public policy matters of the times

 What

-• Stick to the Subject is a social club which meets in small groups across a network of restaurants, cafes, and taverns for conversation sit-downs on public policy.
-The club uses an orderly process of independent study, face-to-face debate, and ranked choice voting to propose solutions to contemporary problems.
+• Stick to the Subject is a social club for independent thinkers who want to have an impact on public policy.
+The club follows an orderly process of self-study, face-to-face discussion, and anonymous, ranked choice voting to put forward their best consensus thinking on the policy subjects they choose to study.

 Who